liberland/docs/regulations/drafts/order-on-governance-2.md

 ### Article 12: Privatization

-The Minister shall encourage private providers for services required for the Basic or Permanent Settlement.
+The Minister shall encourage private providers for services required for the Basic or Developed Settlement.
 The Minister shall continue providing these services until a competitive market environment can ensure better service levels.
 This shall be evaluated on a per-service basis.

 ## Chapter 3: Ministry of Finance

 ### Article 13: Funding Acquisition

 1. The Minister of Finance is tasked with securing funds for the establishment and maintenance of the Basic Settlement, estimated at approximately 450,000 USD in one-time investment and about 55,000 USD per month.
-2. The Minister shall subsequently expand the settlement funding chest to realize the Permanent Settlement.
+2. The Minister shall subsequently expand the settlement funding chest to realize the Developed Settlement.
 3. The Minister is authorized and mandated to use all lawful and moral methods to facilitate this, with a special focus on:

    a) Seeking investments